ksator/automation_summit_Q3_2018/README.md

 ### SaltStack execution modules

 Salt can run commands on various machines in parallel with a flexible targeting system (salt execution modules, in salt commands).
-Run these commands to familiarize yourself with SaltStack
+Run these commands on the master to familiarize yourself with SaltStack

 #### Pillar execution module